Kong/kongponents/docs/components/table-view.md

 ### Header Tooltip

-If you want to utilize HTML in the column header's tooltip, use the slot.
-Similar to column header slot, use column `key` value prefixed with `tooltip-*` like in the example below.
+Utilize HTML in the column header's tooltip by utilizing this slot.
+Similar to the column header slot, it uses the column `key` value prefixed with `tooltip-*` as shown in the example below.

 Slot props:
 * `column` - column header object